expload/pravda/doc/dapp-api.md

 This API allows client to execute different action on the Pravda blockchain, such as run arbitrary code, call methods from existing programs, get balance by address, sign binary data and transfer money from one address to another.

 # API Methods

 ## Get current user address

 You can get the _current user_ addres.
 The _current user_ is the user who signs a Pravda transaction by its private key, that is an executor of the transaction.

+If there is no current user an API implemenation should return `NoKeys` error.

 ### Request